 This program is open to Connecticut residents aged 65 and older who are at risk of being placed in a nursing home.
 What follows are the least restrictive requirements.
 There are four tiers of eligibility relevant to those 65 and over (two of which are state funded and two of which are reimbursed via Medicaid).
 That being said, anyone meeting or having greater need than described below will qualify for the program.

 The candidate must have a critical need for assistance with at least 1-2 activities of daily living, which include eating, dressing, personal hygiene, transferring, and the ability to maintain continence and use a toilet.

-CHCPE has two sets of financial eligibility criteria, of which, one of two must be met (state funded or Medicaid Waiver) to receive services under this program.
+CHCPE has two sets of financial eligibility criteria.
+One of two must be met (state funded or Medicaid Waiver) to receive services under this program.
 Make note, if one meets the financial criteria for Medicaid, he or she must apply for Medicaid.
 If one does not, he or she may receive state funded services.

 Set 1, State Funded: as of 2020, there is no income limit for state funded services, but a participant’s assets are limited.
 The asset limit is $38,592 for an individual or $51,456 for a married couple.

 Acceptance into the CHCPE program does not mean a senior’s care needs are completely paid for by CHCPE.
 Depending on their income, seniors may be asked to cover a portion of the costs.
 For instance, those who are funded by the state typically have to pay 9% of the total cost as a co-payment.
 Furthermore, any income over 200% of the Federal Poverty Level must be contributed towards the cost of care.
 In 2021, this means income over $2,147 / month must go towards care costs.

 This program provides a variety of care services and supports to individuals living at home, in the community, and in assisted living, but not to individuals in skilled nursing residences.
 These services are determined on a case-by-case basis and some may be limited by the available budget for the program.